Clinical-Genomics-Linkoping/gms-JASEN/README.md

 ### Finding results

-The results can be found in ...
+The results can be found in json format in `work/[input-fastq-dir-name]` directory.

 ---